ipfs/roadmap/README.md

 ## 2019 Working Groups Roadmaps

 The IPFS project is the collective work of serveral focused teams, called Working Groups.
-Each group defines its own roadmap with tasks and priorities derived from the 5 top-level priortites described above.
+Each group defines its own roadmap with tasks and priorities derived from the main IPFS Project Priority for 2019 described above.
 You can drill-down into each roadmap to get the full picture, or jump to the [2019 epics](#2019-epics) section below for the highlights.

 - [Project WG](WG_PROJECT.md)
 - [JS Core](WG_JS_CORE.md)